Britney Spears Posts Instagram Throwback With Boyfriend Sam Asghari

 Britney Spears snuggled up with her boyfriend on a metal bleacher.
 Her arm is wrapped around him and she rests her head on his shoulder.
 The pop star took a break from her usual glam to throw her hair up in a messy ponytail (or bun).
 She sports a pair of flip-flops and some white shades to complete the look.
 Asghari lovingly drapes his arm over her legs and grins at the camera.

-Sam Asghari is a fitness model and enthusiast.
+Sam Asghari is a fitness model and dancer.
 His Instagram features shots of him lifting weights and taking breaks at the gym.
 According to Men’s Health Magazine, Aghari lost over 100-pounds after struggling with food and depression after being cut from college football his freshman year.
 Asghari was born in Tehran, Iran in 1994 and has even starred in Fifth Harmony’s “Work From Home” music video.
 Before the end of the shoot for “Slumber Party” (where he and Spears met), they exchanged numbers and later went out on a sushi date.
-On the sudden romance, the fitness enthusiast said this,
+On the sudden romance, the fitness enthusiast said the following.

-“After the video came out, nobody knew we were dating… I don’t think [she or I] had the intention to just be friends”
+“After the video came out, nobody knew we were dating.
+I don’t think [she or I] had the intention to just be friends”